khorozhansky/Advanced-MultiSelect-for-Dynamics/README.md

 * Works for both Online and On-Premise
 * Works for Dynamics CRM 2016 Update 1 (v8.1) and Dynamics 365 (v8.2 and v9.0)

 * Both Managed and Unmanaged Solutions are provided.
-Note:
 * In addition to the base solution, a special DEMO solution can be installed which contains some ready-to-use examples (you can simply remove it (install Managed one)

 ### Does it use "supported" customization?